Arthur Gorson

 Arthur Gorson, also known as Arthur H. Gorson, is an American film producer.
 He also has experience as a cinematographer, screenwriter, cameraman and record producer.
-He is currently (2021) active in TV, film and commercial production.
+He is currently (2024) active in TV, film and commercial production.
 As a record producer, he produced over 20 albums for major labels with artists such as Golden Earring, Phil Ochs and Tom Rush.
 His photographic work with artists such as Bob Marley is widely published.
-A series of his photos were included in the authorized documentary Marley directed by Kevin Mcdonald (The Last King of Scotland).
+A series of his photos were included in the authorized documentary Marley directed by Kevin Mcdonald (The Last King of Scotland;as well as the 2023 50th Anniversary box-set of "Catch A Fire.".